opencast/opencast/docs/guides/admin/docs/configuration/firewall.md

 - Users communicate with Opencast via HTTP(S)
 - Capture agents communicate with Opencast via HTTP(S)
 - Opencast nodes communicate among each other via HTTP(S)
-- Often Elasticsearch and ActiveMQ are run on the admin node since this node communicates with these services exclusively
+- Often Elasticsearch runs on the admin node since this node communicates with these services exclusively
 - All servers should get access to the storage infrastructure
 - All Opencast nodes need database access